 - Your favorite pasta sauce (for example, this basic, delicious tomato sauce)

-2 Scoop out the potatos from their skins.
-Pass the potatoes through a potato ricer and into a large bowl.
-(If you don't have a potato rice you can mash the potatoes by hand and fluff them up a bit with a fork.)
+2 Mash and fluff potatoes: Scoop out the potatoes from their skins.
+Mash the potatoes and fluff them up with a fork into a large bowl.
+(It works great to pass the potatoes through a potato ricer if you have one.)
 It is best to work with the potatoes when they are still warm.

-3 Add the flour, egg and a pinch of salt.
+3 Add flour, egg, salt, mix into a ball of dough: Add the flour, egg and a pinch of salt.
 Mix by hand until you have a nice pliable ball of dough.
-Do not overmix.
+Do not over-mix.

-4 Prepare a work area and dust it with flour.
+4 Roll pieces of dough into long cylinders: Prepare a work area and dust it with flour.
 Take the dough, a piece at a time, and roll it out gently with your hands until you have rolls about 3/4 inch in diameter.
 It is very important to keep a light touch while you are rolling the dough.
 Gently roll the dough with your fingertips while while exerting the lightest pressure outwards, not down, to draw the dough out.

-6 Bring at least 6 quarts of salted water to a boil in a shallow saucepan.
+6 Drop gnocchi into simmering water: Bring at least 6 quarts of salted water to a boil in a shallow saucepan.
 Gently drop the gnocchi, a few at a time, into the water.
 As soon as they rise to the surface, remove them with a slotted spoon, draining well.
 Arrange on a warm serving dish.
 Continue cooking the gnocchi in the same manner.

-7 As soon as all the gnocchi are ready, pour heated pasta sauce over them and sprinkle with the parsley.
+7 Serve with sauce: As soon as all the gnocchi are ready, pour heated pasta sauce over them and sprinkle with the parsley.
 Serve immediately.